pramodk/spack-configs/README.md

 #### Clone Repository ####
 Clone spack repository from GitHub.
 You can use [official repository](https://github.com/LLNL/spack) from LLNL.
-But I use fork as I am adding few modifications / workarounds for existing bugs that I have encountered on some systems like BBP IV BG-Q, OS X.
+But we use fork here as few modifications / workarounds (for existing bugs on some systems like BBP IV BG-Q, OS X) have been added.

 ```bash
 cd $SOURCE_HOME_DIR